architecture-building-systems/dewbee/README.md

-# honeybee_hygro
+# honeybee-hygro
-HAMT extension for Honeybee
+Honeybee extension for heat and moisture transfer (HAMT) simulations.